-The Radio 4 consumer programme “You and Yours”, for 14 January 2016, included a section on bereavement damages.
+The Radio 4 consumer programme “You and Yours”, for 14 January 2016 (yes, more than 10 years ago), included a section on bereavement damages.

 It highlighted the fact that, although they say “you can’t put a price on a life”, in fact, we do it all the time.